publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch14/schI/m__us_usc_t8_s1612.md

             (E) __Medicaid exception for certain Indians__

-                With respect to eligibility for benefits for the program defined in paragraph (3)(C) (relating to the medicaid program), [section 1611(a) of this title][/us/usc/t8/s1611/a] and paragraph (1) shall not apply to any individual described in subsection (a)(2)(G) of this section.
+                With respect to eligibility for benefits for the program defined in paragraph (3)(C) (relating to the medicaid program), [section 1611(a) of this title][/us/usc/t8/s1611/a] and paragraph (1) shall not apply to any individual described in subsection (a)(2)(G).

             (F) __Medicaid exception for aliens receiving SSI__

-                An alien who is receiving benefits under the program defined in subsection (a)(3)(A) of this section (relating to the supplemental security income program) shall be eligible for medical assistance under a State plan under title XIX of the Social Security Act ([42 U.S.C.
+                An alien who is receiving benefits under the program defined in subsection (a)(3)(A) (relating to the supplemental security income program) shall be eligible for medical assistance under a State plan under title XIX of the Social Security Act ([42 U.S.C.
 1396][/us/usc/t42/s1396] et seq.) under the same terms and conditions that apply to other recipients of benefits under the program defined in such subsection.

         (3) __“Designated Federal program” defined__